The Benefits of a Strong Customer Support System for CRM Implementations

 Customer Relationship Management (CRM) is a powerful tool utilized by companies to manage interactions with their customers.
 It provides a central database for customer data and gives businesses the ability to keep track of customer interactions, their preferences, and their needs.
 CRM can help to streamline communication between a company and its customers, allowing for better customer experience, which can translate into customer loyalty and retention.

-For decades, CRM implementations have had a higher failure rate than most other types of enterprise software.
-As per some leading industry research analysts, the failure rate is staggeringly high at 60%.
-It’ not very uncommon that a big bang go-live of a great CRM Solution is followed by gradual reduction in usage within few months and eventually a complete closure soon after resulting in complete waste of time, money and effort of so many people.
+However, the implementation of a CRM solution can be a challenge.
+According to leading industry research analysts, the failure rate of CRM implementations has been significantly higher than that of most other enterprise software for decades.
+In fact, the failure rate is staggering — reportedly reaching as high as 60%.
+It is not very uncommon that a big bang go-live of a great CRM Solution is followed by gradual reduction in usage within few months and eventually a complete closure soon after resulting in complete waste of time, money and effort of so many people.

-- Email Support – Although not many field users will use this mode, but depending on the urgency and geographic location, some may like to use email based support as well.
-Again, the app interface should be so designed that the user can start drafting the email simply by clicking the helpdesk email id.
-Even if the helpdesk team doesn't have an immediate answer to the user’s query, it is a standard gesture to respond to the user acknowledging his concern and sharing with him a tentative timeline to resolve his query.
+Email support allows users to communicate through email.
+The app interface should allow users to start drafting the email by clicking the helpdesk email id.
+Even if the helpdesk team doesn't have an immediate answer, it is essential to acknowledge the user's concern and share with them a tentative timeline to resolve their query.

 Chat support is an efficient and convenient way to address issues in real-time with round-the-clock access.
 Robust helpdesk management tools are crucial for efficient management and tracking of support modes like chat, phone and email.